Cookie Settings

 Can you describe a typical day on a Botswana budget safari?

 “A typical day on a budget safari involves a mix of helping out around camp and being out on the trails looking for wildlife.
 On a budget safari, you’re usually expected to help pack up the campsite in the morning and generally help to keep the camp clean.
 If you’re moving on to a new campsite, this may mean packing up the tents, as well as helping with the breakfast and washing up.
-If you’re remaining at the same campsite for a number of days, breakfast and daily cleaning up duties may happen after you return from an early morning game drive.
-If you are expected to help with camp shores, you will help to set up camp upon arrival at each new campsite.
+If you’re remaining at the same campsite for a number of days, breakfast and daily cleaning-up duties may happen after you return from an early morning game drive.
+If you are expected to help with camp chores, you will assist in setting up camp upon arrival at each new campsite.
 This may include everything from putting up tents to preparing meals.
 Typically, lunch on a budget safari is a simple affair, a light meal or picnic taken in the shade.
 Activities during the heat of the day vary from one budget safari to the next.
-Some days you’ll rest in camp while at other times you’ll be out looking for wildlife, to take advantage of every minute out on safari.
+Some days you’ll rest in camp while at other times you’ll be out looking for wildlife, taking advantage of every minute out on safari.
 Sometimes you’ll be traveling from one campsite to the next, usually with some wildlife viewing en route.
 Dinner is usually the main meal of the day, followed by stories and (perhaps) singing around the campfire until everyone drifts off to bed.”

 4